 Middle Eastern Masoor Dal

-Traditionally, lentils (Dal) are known to be a staple food item in vegetarian style Indian cuisines.
-I love to start my home made Dal soup with sautéed veggies in the sauce pan to get their natural juices flowing beforehand; gives off a unique flavor along with a variety of aromatic seasoning.
+Traditionally, lentils (Dal) are known to be a staple food item in vegetarian-style Indian cuisines.
+I love to start my homemade Dal soup with sautéed veggies in the saucepan to get their natural juices flowing beforehand; gives off a unique flavor along with a variety of aromatic seasoning.
 Personally, I recommend this easy recipe to those who are looking for a healthy way to stock up on plant-based protein.
-Lentils are not considered 100% complete protein, while they contain a handful (not all 9 essential amino acids) of important building blocks to amino acids that make up complete protein.
-Lentils are known to help fight inflammation, reduce high blood sugar, and support for bone and teeth health.
-Not only is my Middle Eastern Masoor Dal recipe delicious, it’s a as a wonderful starter, side soup, or can be served as your main course.
+Lentils are not considered 100% complete protein, while they contain a handful (not all 9 essential amino acids) of important building blocks to amino acids that make up a complete protein.
+Lentils are known to help fight inflammation, reduce high blood sugar, and support bone and teeth health.
+Not only is my Middle Eastern Masoor Dal recipe delicious, but it’s also a wonderful starter, side soup, or can be served as your main course.

 Healthy Tip: Did you know, if you sprout certain beans, lentils, or nuts, all essential amino acids are readily accessible.

 2 cups Sweet Potatoes (peeled if desired, and cubed)

 2 – 3 Bay Leaves (flavoring)

 1 teaspoon Cumin (ground0